 If you think you’re protecting your partner from something they won’t want to hear, remember that they’re already hurting.
 If you keep more back from them now, it will only mean that they will be hurt again later.
 The betrayal may even feel worse the second time around.

 You can’t move on in your marriage with secrets still between you.
 It might be difficult, but be honest from the start and life will be much better for both of you later on.

 To make this process run a bit more smoothly, you should seriously consider speaking to a relationship counselor, together as a couple.
-Again, our recommendation is the online counseling service from Relationship Hero – click here to get started now.

 10. Be realistic about whether your spouse can forgive you.

 Once trust is broken in a marriage, it can be too much for you to both move on from, however hard you try.
 You might want to save your marriage and believe that there is a chance, but do you honestly think that your spouse feels the same way?